When We Peak

 Oh, now I get it We are different, and the reason is because we have lost some or all of our first phase insulin release.

-That’s a great explanation of a concept that even many doctors don’t understand.
-I wrote a more detailed explanation here a year and one-half ago based on my interview with Amylin’s Dr. Alain Baron.
+That's a great explanation of a concept that even many doctors don't understand.

 Still, the existing research on time to peak remains inconsistent.
 The problem is the 2005 report in the Journal of Perinatal Medicine.
 This study of 53 pregnant women included 13 women with gestational diabetes, four with type 1 diabetes, and 36 pregnant women who didn't have diabetes.
 Those women who didn't have diabetes tended to peak at 82 minutes, while those women who had either gestational or type 1 diabetes tended to peak at 74 minutes.
 I've written the lead author, Dr. Kai J. BÃ¼hling of Humboldt University Berlin, as well as Dr. Brand-Miller to see if either of them can clarify this discrepancy.